Amulet-Team/construction-specification/specifications/version_0/readme.md

 # Construction Format Specification (Version 0)

 All data is stored in big endian format.
+NBT strings are encoded in Java's modified utf-8 format.

 The overall structure of the file is as follows: